Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ```
 For higher values of `FFT_2D_INSTS`, only the `strmInp_from_colwiseFFT` port is profiled to avoid too much data.

-See [this page](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Linking-the-System) for a detailed description of Vitis linking options.
+Refer to [this page](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Linking-the-System) for a detailed description of Vitis linking options.
 The following table provides a summary of the switches used.

 |Switch|Description|
 |  ---  |  ---  |